 Leaning Objective: To encourage youth to develop and enhance their knowledge of and skills in natural resources.
 Entry in this department is limited to youth under the age of 19 on January 1st.

 Ecology and Environment

-- 9371 Notebook on Ecology and Environment 1st year members and County honor group 4th grade - 9372 Notebook and poster or notebook and display 2nd year members and County honor group -5th grade and above
+- 9371 Notebook on Ecology and Environment - 9372 Notebook and poster or notebook and display